alphatoasterous/reahidenotice/README.md

 # reahidenotice
-Utility to hide Cockos REAPERs evaluation votice at the start.
+AHK Script that hides REAPERs Evaluation Pop-up.
 For naughty Windows users.

 ## DISCLAIMER
 **REAPER IS NOT FREE.**